Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-12/day-2/lecture-materials/intro-to-spas-and-reactjs.md

 <br>
 <br>

-### ❓ Review Questions
+### Review Questions

-1. **What's the key difference between a traditional web app and a single-page app?**
+**❓ What's the key difference between a traditional web app and a single-page app?**

-2. **What development concepts enable the creation of comprehensive single-page applications?**
+**❓ What development concepts enable the creation of comprehensive single-page applications?**

 <br>
 <br>